sooyeunleanne/sooyeunleanne/README.md

 ### Hi 👋

-I'm a **Systems Design Engineering Student** at the University of Waterloo, passionate about open source software projects and collaborative work.
+I'm a **Systems Design Engineering Student** at the University of Waterloo.
+I love learning about different aspects of software engineering through various projects and collaborative work!

 ## Recent Projects
 ### 👩🏻‍💻 Personal Portfolio Website